Mount Warren Park, Queensland: Education

 Mount Warren Park State School is a government primary (Early Childhood to Year 6) school for boys and girls at 125 Mount Warren Boulevard.
 In 2017, the school had an enrolment of 679 students with 61 teachers (54 full-time equivalent) and 52 non-teaching staff (33 full-time equivalent).
 It includes a special education program.

 Windaroo State School is a government primary (Prep–6) school for boys and girls at 300 Mount Warren Boulevard.
 In 2017, the school had an enrolment of 936 students with 67 teachers (60 full-time equivalent) and 36 non-teaching staff (24 full-time equivalent).
 It includes a special education program.

 Beenleigh Special School is a special primary and secondary (Prep–12) school for boys and girls at 52–74 Mount Warren Boulevard.
 In 2017, the school had an enrolment of 109 students with 29 teachers (27 full-time equivalent) and 50 non-teaching staff (30 full-time equivalent).

 There are no secondary schools in the suburb.
 The nearest government secondary schools are Beenleigh State High School to the north in Beenleigh and Windaroo Valley State High School to the south-west in Bahrs Scrub.
 Trinity College is also located in Beenleigh.

 Amenities

 Beenleigh Region Uniting Church is at 32-50 Mount Warren Boulevard.

-Mt.
-Warren Park Shopping Village is located at the intersection of Rochester Drive and Mount Warren Boulevard, while the similarly-named Mt Warren Park Shopping Centre is located at the intersection of Mount Warren Boulevard and Saratoga Street.
-Both contain a supermarket, bakery and liquor store, and the latter also contains a medical centre, chemist's and dental clinic.
+Mt Warren Park Shopping Village is located at the intersection of Rochester Drive and Mount Warren Boulevard, while the similarly-named Mt Warren Park Shopping Centre is located at the intersection of Mount Warren Boulevard and Saratoga Street.
+Both contain a supermarket, bakery, café and liquor store, and the latter also contains a medical centre, chemist's and dental clinic.